Luke Hendrie: Bradford City

 Later in the day, Hendrie was signed by Bradford City.
 He was one of seven players offered a new contract by Bradford City at the end of the 2021–22 season.

 On 1 September 2023, Hendrie re-signed for National League side Hartlepool United for a third spell on a season-long loan from Bradford.
 On 26 February 2024, it was announced that Hendrie would miss the rest of the season due to a hamstring injury and would therefore return to Bradford to complete his rehabilitation.
 He made 23 appearances for Hartlepool during his loan spell.

 He was released by Bradford City at the end of the 2023–24 season.

 Morecambe

 Hendrie was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.

 Bradford (Park Avenue)

 On 1 September 2025, Hendrie joined Northern Premier League Division One East club Bradford (Park Avenue).

 International career

 Hendrie is eligible to play for England, and Scotland who he qualifies for through his father.
 In October 2009, he received his first call-up to the England under-16 team for the international friendly against Wales, making his debut in a 1–0 win.
 He also gained five caps for the under-17 team, making two appearances in the 2011 UEFA European Under-17 Championship qualifiers against Poland and Georgia.

 In May 2013, he received a call up to the Scotland under-20 team for a youth tournament in the Netherlands.

+Coaching career

+Hendrie holds a UEFA A coaching licence.
+In September 2025, he combined his playing career with a full-time role coaching as Bradford City's Lead Youth Development Phase coach.
+Prior to this, he had been coaching part-time in the club's academy.